KidoniSoftware/kidoni/content/Blogs/using-chezmoi.md

 > [!note] Correction
 > In the original version of this post I said that there was a builtin chezmoi
 > command 'push' (e.g. `chezmoi push`) to push git changes to your remote.
 This
 > was incorrect.
-I had an alias for that: `alias cpush='chezmoi git push'`.
+I had an alias for that: `alias cpush='chezmoi git push'` which
+> made me think there was a `chezmoi push`.

 You do not need to be in the chezmoi directory to use Git commands.
 You can use `chezmoi git` to execute git commands as if you were in the chezmoi directory: